algosup/2023-2024-project-5-flutter-team-5/documents/Specification/FunctionalSpecification.md

 	9. City
 	10. Radius

+To access to the profile page, the user need to tap on the profile button on the bottom left of the screen, available at every page.

 #### 2.2.3 Filter page
 The page contain button to filter the type of job offer, the type of contract, the city and the radius. among other.
 This page is accessible from every page at the top right corner of the screen (except on the setting page and filter).